letsdodigital/coding-hands-on/dair/curriculum_imaging.md

 ## Workshop

 The aim of this workshop is to recap some basic Python skills and to ensure that course attendees have the appropriate knowledge of core packages before starting more in-depth content.
-The Pandas section will focus on table manipulation and grouping data, and the NumPy section will focus on combining and modifying arrays and using basic library functions.
+The NumPy section will focus on combining and modifying arrays and using basic library functions.
 An task using convolution will be used to demonstrate this to conceptually prepare for the machine learning section of the course. *TODO: Does the convolution LL2 content need to be moved to the seminar?*

 By the end of the workshop, clinicians should be able to: